Skip to Content

 You need to pay attention.

-The structure, “il faut quelque chose à quelqu’un” is very similar toavoir besoin de, which means to need.
-The word or grammatical particle replacing “à quelqu’un” is the indirect object.
+The structure “il faut quelque chose à quelqu’un” is very similar to “avoir besoin de,” which means “to need.”
+Here, “à quelqu’un” is the indirect object.

-For example.
-“Il faut une voiture à Pierre” would become “Il lui faut une voiture”, or “He needs a car”.
-This lesson covers indirect object pronouns.
+For example, “Il faut une voiture à Pierre” becomes “Il lui faut une voiture,” or “He needs a car.”
+This pattern uses indirect object pronouns.

 Il me faut une fourchette pour manger le steak.